 Type of disease

 Is this really a canker, as I have placed it, or a wilt disease?
 Well, it attacks and kills cambium and bark, so by definition it is a canker.
-Growth in and stain of wood is unusual for cankers, but it is similar to Cryptosphaeria (snake) canker of aspen in this respect.
+Growth in and stain of wood is unusual for cankers, but it is similar to snake (Cryptosphaeria) canker of aspen in this respect.
 The stain pattern is not typical for wilts.
-So for now, we’ll consider it a canker.
+So for now, until someone recommends a more appropriate disease type, we’ll consider it a canker.
+But note that the disease name is sooty-bark disease (not canker) of maple.

-- 5.Peace TR.
+- 14.Peace TR.
 1962.
 Diseases of Maple and Sycamore – Sooty bark disease.
 In: Pathology of Trees and Shrubs – With Special Reference to Britain, pp. 411–413.
 London: Oxford at the Clarendon Press.